Asko/Schönberg

-AskoSchönberg is a Dutch chamber orchestra that specialises in contemporary classical music, especially that of the 21st century.
-It was formed by a merger of the Asko Ensemble and the Schönberg Ensemble in 2009.
+AskoSchönberg is a Dutch music ensemble that specialises in contemporary classical music, especially that of the 21st century.
+It was formed by a merging of the Asko Ensemble and the Schönberg Ensemble in 2009.
+On 4 September 2025 the ensemble changed its name to Het Muziek.

 Asko Ensemble

 Formed in 1965 and based in Amsterdam, the Asko Ensemble performed regular concerts along with film music programs, dance and multimedia projects, and modern opera.
 The ensemble was conducted the first five years by Jan Vriend and subsequent working with Cliff Crego.
 Riccardo Chailly, Oliver Knussen, Reinbert de Leeuw, George Benjamin, Stefan Asbury, and Peter Rundel.

 The Asko Ensemble has released nearly one hundred recordings, featuring works by Louis Andriessen, Roberto Carnevale, Elliott Carter, György Ligeti, Bruno Maderna, Olivier Messiaen, Edgard Varèse, Claude Vivier, Iannis Xenakis, and many others.